John Sinclair, 1st Baron Pentland: Pentland's policy

 Lord Pentland is also remembered for having assisted the Indian mathematician Srinivasa Ramanujan make his journey to England.

 On the general poverty of the masses, Pentland remarked that laborers of Madras city had the habit of frequenting cinema halls to watch movies and suggested that this could be one of the possible reasons for their poverty.
 Pentland's statement also hints at the possibility of a drastic increase in the number of cinema goers during his Governorate.

 Death

 John Sinclair died in 1925, and was succeeded to the barony by his son.

 He is buried in Dean Cemetery in Edinburgh, with a humble grave, set back from the path behind other stones.
 It lies in the north-west section of the original cemetery.

-Honours
+Honours and Arms

 Pentland was made a Knight Grand Commander of the Order of the Indian Empire in 1912 and a Knight Grand Commander of the Order of the Star of India in 1918.